devoidoflight/devoidoflight/README.md

 - 👋 Hi, I’m @devoidoflight
 - 👀 I have interest in data and social problems.
-- 🌱 I’m currently learning Python, PostgreSQL and Tableau
+- 🌱 ~~I’m currently learning Python, PostgreSQL and Tableau~~ I'm fluent in SQL and Tableau.
+I can write
 - 📊 Also I'm working as intern data analyst @ makromusic
 - 📫 How to reach me?
 You can't, because I'm Batman... or am i?
 Yes I'm Batman... just jokin.
 [Mehmet Boran Göksel](https://www.linkedin.com/in/mgoksel/)